 Paying for Your Ride

 You may also level up your public transport experience with SimplyGo!
-Use your Mastercard® or Visa contactless contactless credit and debit cards*, or mobile wallets** to pay for your train and bus fares, and skip top-ups altogether.
+Use your Mastercard® or Visa contactless credit and debit cards, mobile wallets*, or NETS Tap contactless bank cards to pay for your train and bus fares, and skip top-ups altogether.
 Learn more.

 *ApplePay, Google Pay, SamsungPay and Fitbit Pay